angarsky/diveintopython/learn/statements/if.md

     print("You have failed the exam")
 ```

 In this example, we are checking the `score` of a student.
 Depending on the `score`, it prints different messages.
 If the `score` is greater than or equal to 90, it prints `You have secured an A grade`.
 If the `score` is between 80 and 89, it prints `You have secured a B grade`.
 If the `score` is between 70 and 79, it prints `You have secured a C grade`.
 If the `score` is between 60 and 69, it prints `You have secured a D grade`.
-If the `score` is less than 60, it prints `You have failed the exam".
+If the `score` is less than 60, it prints `You have failed the exam`.

 ## Multiple `if` Statements